jordanjzhao/BmiPtScreener/README.md

 - Read new patients into the log with a calculated BMI score
 - Update patient values and produce new calculation per each follow-up visit
 - Delete patients who are no longer being followed

+## User Stories

+*Specific outcomes:*
+- As a user, I want to be able to add a new patient and add it to a list of patients
+- As a user, I want to be able to select a patient and add/calculate a BMI score to that patient
+- As a user, I want to be able to select a patient and view the BMI score logged for that patient
+- As a user, I want to be able to select a patient and add any new measurements for that patient
+- As a user, I want to be able to delete a patient that is no longer being followed-up

 ## Programming